SharonRodriguez67338/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

 In essence, this quote reminds programmers that trying to optimize code too early in the development process can lead to unnecessary complexity and even introduce bugs.
 It suggests focusing on writing clear, maintainable code first, and only optimizing when there's proven need and understanding of where performance bottlenecks actually lie.
 This principle encourages a balance between efficient coding and over-engineering.

+# 2024-03-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise code that is easy to read, understand, and maintain.
+It’s not just about writing fewer lines; it's about clarity of thought and expression in your programs.
+Remember that tomorrow, it could be you or someone else debugging or enhancing that code.
+Invest time in organizing and simplifying your work for better long-term results."